mihaiolteanu/ulitza/README.md

 occupations and a pretty picture.
 The last step is the generation of a html page for each country and a worldwide summary with the above data.

-The central part of the project is the list of [street names](data/persons/countries) for each country, the list of [persons](data/persons/persons.json) and their occupations and the json structures affecting the way the data is extracted and parsed from osm.
+The core part of the project is the list of [street names](data/persons/countries) for each country, the list of [persons](data/persons/persons.json) and their occupations and the json structures affecting the way the data is extracted and parsed from osm.
 That is, the [affixes](affixes.js) and [equivalents](equivalents.js) files.
 All these can be easily modified with any text editor without the need to touch code.
 All else is composed of point-free [ramda](https://ramdajs.com/) pipelines that transform, evolve, extract and compose this data in new ways.
 A mere 600 lines of code in all.

 I've skipped unit tests and typescript and kept the speed of implementation with the idea that what I've started with initially will not be what I'll have